darktable-org/dtdocs/content/special-topics/mem-performance.md

 i. benchmark
 : When darktable detects a new device on your system it will do a small benchmark and store the result here.
 You can change this back to 0 to force darktable to redo the benchmark but in most cases **you should not edit this setting**.

+There is a second device specific configuration key taking care of parameters that are related to the device hardware **plus** the device id, the usual key name `cldevice_version_canonicalname` is followed by `_idX` with X being the device id.

+For darktable 4.0 there is only one parameter defined
+a. forced headroom (only valid if tuning for memory is switched on) : 0 check for currently available memory on this OpenCL device is done. (default) : headroom (in MB) defines how much of this cards memory will not be used by darktable, this replaces the default check.

+This parameter helps to get the best performance in some situations
+1. You are sure that no apps or the OS make use of a specific device so darktable can take all of it.
+Likely this can be done if you have more than one OpenCL device available on your system, in this case set to 1
+2. The test for available memory is not working in a stable way on your system leading to crashes or instability.
+(Might depend on driver and device)
+3. You simply want to set it to a fixed (600 would be a good start) value. but take care!
+If the setting is too low, performance will even drop because of CPU fallbacks.

 ---

 **Note**: if darktable detects a "buggy" device configuration key it will be rewritten back to default values.